mikepan/GameEngineBook/text/04-Animation.md

 Setting the Track To bone constraint is not much different than setting the other bone constraints.
 If you follow the steps in the list below, you should see the settings shown in Figure 4.38:

-\*\*\* Begin Numbered List

-1.Select the armature object.
+1. Select the armature object.

-2.Change to Pose mode.
+2. Change to Pose mode.

-3.Select the left eye bone.
+3. Select the left eye bone.

-4.Select Bone Constraints in the Property Editor.
+4. Select Bone Constraints in the Property Editor.

-5.Add a Track To bone constraint.
+5. Add a Track To bone constraint.

-\*\*\* End Numbered List

 ![Track To Bone Constraint panel](../figures/Chapter4/Fig04-38.png)